IChetna23/ai_voice_agent_project/README.md

 Final Recommendation based on sentiment, content, and question handling

-**Folder Structure**
+**Folder Structure:**

-<pre> <code> ## 🗂️ Folder Structure ``` project-root/ ├── stimulate_call.py # Main simulation logic ├── agent_logic.py # Rule-based reasoning ├── nlp_pipeline.py # NLP pipeline using spaCy/textblob/etc. ├── sample_audio/ # Contains folders: candidate1, candidate2, candidate3 │ ├── candidate1/ │ │ ├── a1.wav │ │ ├── a2.wav │ │ └── ... │ └── candidate2/ │ └── ... └── README.md # This file ``` </code> </pre>
+project-root/

+│

+├── stimulate_call.py                # Main simulation logic

+├── agent_logic.py         # Rule-based reasoning

+├── nlp_pipeline.py        # NLP pipeline using spaCy/textblob/etc.

+├── sample_audio/          # Contains folders: candidate1, candidate2, candidate3

+│   └── candidate1/

+│       ├── a1.wav

+│       ├── a2.wav

+│       └── ...

+└── README.md              # This file

-**How It Works**
+**How It Works?**

-HR Agent speaks predefined questions one by one, waiting for candidate' response.
+1. HR Agent speaks predefined questions one by one, waiting for candidate' response.

-Candidate's voice reply (pre-recorded .wav) is played.
+2. Candidate's voice reply (pre-recorded .wav) is played.

-Whisper AI transcribes the audio to text.
+3. Whisper AI transcribes the audio to text.

-NLP pipeline analyzes the transcript:
+4. NLP pipeline analyzes the transcript:

-Extracts tone and key information
+5. Extracts tone and key information

-Detects WH-questions asked by candidate
+6. Detects WH-questions asked by candidate

-Agent logic evaluates: Whether to flag, prompt, or proceed
+7. Agent logic evaluates: Whether to flag, prompt, or proceed

-Auto-responses are triggered for candidate questions like:
+8. Auto-responses are triggered for candidate questions like:

    “What tech stack do you use?”

    “Is this a remote role?”

-**Sample Questions Asked**
+**Sample Questions Asked:**

-Please introduce yourself.
+1. Please introduce yourself.

-What is your experience and skill set?
+2. What is your experience and skill set?

-Where are you currently located?
+3. Where are you currently located?

-Are you willing to join immediately?
+4. Are you willing to join immediately?

-Do you have any questions for us?
+5. Do you have any questions for us?

-**Run the Simulation (stimulate_call.py)**
+**Run the Simulation (stimulate_call.py):**

 1. Install Requirements